rdbhost/Rdb.Js/README.EXDM.md

 * *format:* either _jsond_ or _jsond-easy_. default = _jsond-easy_.

-* *subdomain:* if your domain pointer to our server does not use the subdomain _rdbhost_, provide the actual subdomain here. default = _rdbhost_.
+* *domain:* what rdbhost server are you using?  default www.rdbhost.com

 * *callback:* a function that gets called with the data, once data is received.
 Used by functions, not by methods.
 Not required, but the default is a basic _*JSON*_ dump and probably not what you want.